 LODGING and MEALS

-Students can choose to stay in a private single bedroom with bathroom or stay in a shared room with two beds and a bathroom.
+2) Students can choose to stay on campus in either a private single bedroom with bathroom or in a shared room with two beds and a bathroom.
 Breakfast, dinner, and snacks are catered at the retreat center.

 SINGLE BEDROOM - $80/per night plus meals